trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 <br>
 {% include image.html file="image17.png" %}

+### Set PIN(s) {#set-pin}

-{% include callout.html content="**Step 5.** Once the OnlyKey Configuration App launches you will see the message ''Please connect your OnlyKey''" type="default" %}
+{% include callout.html content="**Step 1.** Once the OnlyKey App launches you will see the message ''Please connect your OnlyKey''" type="default" %}

 {% include image.html file="image18.png" %}

-{% include callout.html content="**Step 6.** Insert the OnlyKey into USB port." type="default" %}
+{% include callout.html content="**Step 2.** Insert the OnlyKey into USB port." type="default" %}

-{% include callout.html content="**Step 7.** Once the OnlyKey has been successfully attached to the computer the Initial Setup Wizard screen will appear.
+{% include callout.html content="**Step 3.** Once the OnlyKey has been successfully attached to the computer the Initial Setup Wizard screen will appear.
 Select ''Next'' to continue." type="default" %}

 {% include note.html content="LINUX USERS - If you are using Linux your system may by default only allow read access to USB devices including the OnlyKey.
 In order to allow read/write access follow the instructions[ here](https://docs.google.com/document/d/1Go_Rs218fKUx-j_JKhddbSVTqY6P0vQO831t2MKCJC8/edit?usp=sharing) to create a udev rule.
 Also see the following forum topic [here.](https://groups.google.com/forum/#!topic/onlykey/MnD03gQzczg)" %}

 {% include image.html file="image77.png" %}

-{% include callout.html content="**Step 8.
+{% include callout.html content="**Step 4.
 Select OnlyKey Edition** - This is where you select the edition of OnlyKey that you have.
 If you purchased OnlyKey through Amazon or the online store select the Standard Edition." type="default" %}

 {% include note.html content="International Travel Edition<br><br>This edition of OnlyKey may ship globally, even to countries where encryption devices are not permitted as it does not utilize encryption.
 If strong encryption is permitted in your country ([check here](http://www.cryptolaw.org/)) and you would prefer the Standard Edition then you may load this firmware by following the instructions in the [Firmware Loading](#loading-onlykey-firmware) section and then return to initial setup.
 For more information on the two editions of OnlyKey firmware see [Plausible Deniability](https://docs.crp.to/features.html#plausible-deniability-international-travel-edition-and-standard-edition-of-firmware)" %}